AdithyaRaoK14/CodeIntel-RAG/README.md

 # 🧠 Codebase Intelligence Platform

-An AI-powered code understanding platform that lets developers analyze, search, and chat with any codebase using Retrieval-Augmented Generation (RAG), hybrid search, call graph analysis, and automated security scanning.
+An AI-powered code understanding platform that enables developers to analyze, search, and chat with any codebase using Retrieval-Augmented Generation (RAG), hybrid search, call graph analysis, and automated security scanning.

 Supports Python, Java, JavaScript, TypeScript, and C++ repositories.